paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 > All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the `data` field which is solely meant for user space information

 We can see all this when looking at a token account in the [explorer](https://explorer.solana.com/address/FpYU4M8oH9pfUqzpff44gsGso96MUKW1G1tBZ9Kxcb7d?cluster=mainnet-beta).
+It parses the account's `data` property and displays its user space fields formatted properly.

 You've probably noticed the `mint` field in the explorer.
 This is how we know which token the token account belongs to.
 For each token there is 1 mint account that holds the token's metadata such as the supply.
-We'll need this field later to verify that the token accs Alice and Bob use really belong to asset X and Y and that neither party is sneaking in a wrong asset.
+We'll need this field later to verify that the token accounts Alice and Bob use really belong to asset X and Y and that neither party is sneaking in a wrong asset.

 With all this in mind, we can create populate our world with more information: